bonham000/celsius-rewards-explorer/README.md

 5. Add the dataset to the `rewardsDataMap` map in `Main.tsx`.

 That's it, the app should then allow users to select that weeks date range.

+**Debugging**

+The CSV file is huge (over 1GB) and cumbersome to work with.
+To help with this, there is a `debug` flag in the `parse-csv` file which, if switched on, will only process a few rows of the CSV and also dump out custom data to the `debug.json` file.
+You can use this to debug and troubleshoot issues processing the rewards data.